 The practice had arrangements in place to deal with medical emergencies at the practice.
 The practice had an automated external defibrillator (AED), a portable electronic device that analyses life threatening irregularities of the heart and is able to deliver an electrical shock to attempt to restore a normal heart rhythm.
-Staff received annual training in how to use this.
 The practice had in place the emergency medicines as set out in the British National Formulary guidance for dealing with common medical emergencies in a dental practice.
-Oxygen and other related items such as manual breathing aids and portable suction were available in line with the Resuscitation Council UK guidelines.
-The emergency medicines were all in date and stored securely with emergency oxygen in a central location known to all staff behind the reception area.
+The practice had two emergency drugs and equipment kits in place, one on each floor.
+The practice also had Oxygen cylinders and other related items such as manual breathing aids and portable suction were available in line with the Resuscitation Council UK guidelines on each floor.

+All emergency medicines and oxygen were in date.
 The expiry dates of medicines and equipment were monitored using a daily and monthly check sheet which enabled the staff to replace out of date drugs and equipment promptly.
 The practice held training sessions for the whole team to maintain their competence in dealing with medical emergencies on an annual basis.